FORA Knowledge Base

 FORA® blood glucose meter systems allow you to obtain a blood sample from an alternative site such as your palm, forearm, upper arm, calf, or thigh.

-Notice: alternative site test is not fit for everyone, it may have some limitations if you have just taken insulin and:
+Notice: alternative site testing is not fit for everyone.
+It may have some limitations if you have just taken insulin and:

 • You think your blood glucose is low.

 • The test results do not agree with how you feel.

 • You have an ill feeling.